graph-genome/graph-genome.github.io/testing.md

 Manual Testing is done by stepping through each test case and making sure that everything is working correctly.
 1. `npm start` runs and loads code into the browser window automatically.
 2. Browser window should show the expected test pattern.
-3. Broser refresh reloads the view.
+3. Browser refresh reloads the view.
 4. Browser window should show Input widgets at top: filename, start bin, left and right buttons, path name, position, jump button, Use Vertical Compression, Row Height, Column Width.
 5. Browser window starts populated with a graphic showing the current data.
 6. Light grey blocks for coverage (shouldn't be everywhere).
 Dark grey connectors in between Components (light grey background boxes).